GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/03-variables-01/readme.md

 So, while the concept of a zero value may seem trivial, it serves several important roles in making Go code robust, readable, and maintainable.

-# Value Semantics & Pointer Semantics
+# Value Semantics and Pointer Semantics

 In the Go programming language, the terms "value semantics" and "pointer semantics" refer to how data is accessed and manipulated through variables, particularly in the context of function calls and assignments.
 Understanding these semantics helps you to write correct and efficient Go programs.
 Here's a breakdown of each: